by Nelson Handelby Nelson Handel

 The bulb first lit up in my head two years ago, while I was painting the window trim in what would be the baby’s room.
 Our son, Charlie, was due in a month, and though his birthmother in Tacoma, Washington, had made a firm adoption plan and chosen us to be his parents, we were still unsure.
 In adoption, it ain’t over till the fat baby sings.
 We’d begun decorating the nursery in the blind act of faith that, after years of infertility, our prayers would be answered.
 If we built it, we hoped, he would come.

-Hanging out the window, I glanced down to see our neighbor, Barbara, talking to a very pregnant lady.
+I glanced out the window and saw our neighbor, Barbara, talking to a very pregnant lady.

 "Nelson," she called.
 "This is my friend, the one I told you about who’s expecting twins."

 I remembered a single detail from the previous conversation: twins at 50.
-“Good luck,” I shouted back.
+"Good luck," I shouted down to her.

 She hollered.
 "Barb tells me you’re adopting?"